The following is a lecture given at Duke University in the United States by Senior Specialist Lawyer Dr Bruce Lindsay.

 The formal founding myth of Australia as terra nullius – unoccupied and empty – was overturned at common law in 1992.
 But it many ways law and practice in Australia reflects and perpetuates the model and paradigm of an ‘empty’ continent, just not via the common law.

 Terra nullius was and remains an absurdity, constructed to legitimate violence, massacre and clearance of the Aboriginal First Nations across the continent.
 The doctrine was an ex post facto justification of British occupation dating from later in the nineteenth century.
-Aboriginal peoples have exercised sovereign authority and ancestral connection to the continent for at least 65,000 years.
+Aboriginal peoples have exercised sovereign authority and ancestral connection to the continent since time immemorial.
 They have exercised resistance for 223 years.
 They continue to do so.
 The Australian state remains truculent in coming to terms with its own relationship to the continent.
 That is evident above all in the great silence of the Australian constitution on Aboriginal peoples and political settlement with them.

 On that note, let me swing back to the first story I want to tell you.
 This concerns EJA’s work with Aboriginal communities and their organisations, which commenced around 2015.
 It has focused on water and rivers and ‘river Country’.
 It has been a steep learning curve for us and a rich experience.
 This first story is about EJA’s journey.
 It begins in the Murray Darling Basin.